 The Council continues to operate its HRA within the context of a 30 year business plan which shows the Council's housing operation to be sustainable over that period.
-Rent levels in the new MTFP have been set in line with government policy which is an increase of CPI (3.1%) plus 1%, applicable from 1st April 2022.
+Government rent setting policy was changed during 2022/23 due to the high inflation levels and rent increases were capped at 7%.
+It was decided by Members at BDC to set rent levels in the new MTFP at an increase of 5%, applicable from 1st April 2023.
 The Council is working to ensure that its properties continue to meet the Decent Homes standard and provide affordable accommodation with a secure tenure which meets the housing needs of local residents.
 As part of this programme the Council is seeking both to maintain a high standard of housing services, whilst investing in maintaining and refurbishing existing stock.